 In June 2016, the FASB issued a new accounting pronouncement regarding credit losses for financial instruments.
 The new standard requires entities to measure expected credit losses for certain financial assets held at the reporting date using a current expected credit loss model, which is based on historical experience, adjusted for current conditions and reasonable and supportable forecasts.
-The Company is required to adopt the new standard on January 1, 2020.
-Management is currently evaluating the potential impact that the adoption of this standard will have on the Company's financial position, results of operations, and related disclosures.
+The Company will adopt the new standard on January 1, 2020.
+The Company's financial instruments within the scope of this guidance primarily include trade receivables, and management does not expect a material impact to its financial statements upon adoption in 2020.